Accelerating the force-coupling method for hydrodynamic interactions in periodic domains: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper, we have introduced fast FCM to accelerate the application of the FCM mobility matrix in periodic domains.
 The method relies on decoupling the grid spacing from the FCM particle hydrodynamic radius by replacing the FCM Gaussian kernel by one with a larger width.
 The resulting particle velocities from the grid-based computation are then corrected pairwise using analytical expressions to obtain values accurate to within a user specified tolerance.
-We show that our specific choice of kernel ensures positive splitting, an important feature to use fast FCM for Brownian simulations, and can be extended to also include torques on the FCM particles.
+We show that our specific choice of kernel ensures positive splitting, an important feature to use fast FCM for Brownian simulations, where we expect to compute random particle displacements using a combination of fluctuating FCM \cite{keaveny2014fluctuating,delmotte2015simulating} with the grid-based computation and the Lanczos algorithm for the pairwise corrections, as in PSE \cite{fiore2018rapid}.
+We also show that fast FCM can be extended to include torques on the FCM particles.
 We perform a numerical calibration of the method to obtain the optimal value of the modified envelope width and correction cut-off radius for a given tolerance.
 Using our GPU based implementation on a Nvidia RTX 2080Ti, we can achieve approximately $7\times 10^6$ PTPS.
 By comparing with the standard FCM computation, we find that fast FCM can, in many cases, accelerate by the application of the FCM hydrodynamic mobility matrix by an order of magnitude.
 The largest gains are achieved for large-scale simulations at low volume fractions, where there are many particles that are on average far apart.
 In these situations, fast FCM also avoids incurring large memory costs associated with the need to perform a large grid-based computation.
 Finally, we showed that fast FCM can readily be applied as part of a larger, more complex computation for many interesting problems including rigid body suspension dynamics and the dynamics of flexible filament arrays.